tnyeanderson/heart-sms-backend/README.md

 The end goal is a docker-compose file that can be initialized with environment variables, including the web client.
 Native clients will have preferences added to set the base url of the API.

+Heart does not use Firebase Messaging.
+Instead, it has an MQTT broker (mosquitto) included, which is accessible on websockets for the web client.

 ---

 # Build and run